ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0004-when-to-persist-store-changes/index.md

 With C# + EF, it's common to call `DbContext.Save` in each handler.
-The `Save` method is typically called on a `DbContext` derived class, talking advantage of EF change tracking identify created or updated aggregates across aggregates.
+The `Save` method is typically called on a `DbContext` derived class, talking advantage of EF change tracking to identify created or updated aggregates.

-Without each aggreate, the root stores the list of domain events to be published by the `Save` method.
+Within each aggreate, the root stores the list of domain events to be published by the `Save` method.
 As publishing an event can generate more events, publishing goes on until no more events are present in any changed aggregate.

-With this approach, `Save` has multiple responsibilities, but it fits well into EF's way of working.
-In our application, we have no conceptual equivalent of `DbContext`, and prefer more expclit publishing of events within each handler (see ADR009 for details).
+With this approach, `Save` has multiple responsibilities (such as publishing events to processors), but it fits well into EF's way of working.
+In our application, we have no conceptual equivalent of `DbContext`, and prefer more expclit publishing of events within each handler.

 ## Decision

-Chaining multiple systems, such as the database and an email systemer, may be better done by a separate job picking up the newly created entity.
+Chaining multiple systems, such as the database and an email system, may be better done by a separate job picking up the newly created entity.
 The job then attempts to send the email multiple times until it succeeds or gives up.